The Complete Shopify Shipping Profile Audit Checklist

 - Test with an international address to confirm your international zones are working.

 Shipping rates appear correctly for every zone and every product type.
 The rates match what you intend to charge.
-Customers are never presented with a checkout that has no shipping options unless you deliberately do not ship to their region.
+Customers are never presented with a checkout that has no shipping options unless you deliberately don’t ship to their region.

 - Testing only from your own address and assuming the result holds for every region.